luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-09-22
+- Nerf to Impervious Defense's initial AC and level scaling.

 #### 2024-09-21
 - Clarify how searching for hidden things works.
 Inspired by Simulacrum's system.
 - Better clarify on setting ambushes and surprised.
 Also inspired by Simulacrum.